Cymosoft/cymosoft.github.io/content/english/_index.md

   enable: true
   bg_overlay: true
   title: TECHNOLOGY CONSULTANT
-  content: We work closely with our clients to deliver the best possible solutions
+  content: At Cymosoft,.
+JSC, we believe in a collaborative approach to software development.
-    for their needs
+    We work closely with our clients to understand their business needs and goals, and then use that knowledge to design and develop solutions that meet their specific requirements.
+Our process is transparent, agile, and focused on delivering value to our clients at every stage of the project.
   button:
     enable: true
     label: Discover Our Project